Watch this video for our team’s explanation of some of the more widely used terms. And scroll down for more definitions!

 Climate adaptation involves making changes to your processes and practices to limit the potential damage from hazardous events associated with climate change.
 It equips businesses with the tools they need to ensure business continuity.

 Climate change is a long-term change in average weather patterns due to natural forces, human activity or both.
 Climate change includes both global warming driven by the emissions of greenhouse gases and the resulting large-scale shifts in weather patterns.
-You can read more in the BBC’s simple guide to climate change.
+You can read more in our Climate Change 101 resource.

 Climate change act